Brightcove

 What is Brightcove?

-Brightcove is an enterprise video software company that provides hosting, streaming, playback, OTT app infrastructure, analytics and ad monetisation tools.
+Brightcove is a cloud-based enterprise video platform that provides hosting, streaming, playback, analytics, OTT app deployment and monetisation tools for businesses and media organisations.

 Who uses Brightcove?